Pakhtakor FC: Central Asian Derby

+This was part of the general rivalry at all levels that arose between Kazakhstan and Uzbekistan in the mid 20th century.

+After the collapse of the USSR, Pakhtakor and Kairat began to compete in their respective national championships and, accordingly, did not often meet in international tournaments, limiting themselves to rare friendly matches.
+In total, the teams played more than 80 official matches against each other.

+Even during the Soviet era, the leading clubs of other Central Asian republics – Dushanbe's CSKA Pamir Dushanbe, Ashgabat's Köpetdag Aşgabat and Bishkek's Alga — were considered Pakhtakor's main rivals.

+Capital derby

-Since Bunyodkor's promotion to the Uzbek League, matches between club and their rival from capital - football powerhouse Pakhtakor - is being considered by supporters on both sides and football journalists too as the Uzbek capital derby or Toshkent derby.
+Since Bunyodkor's promotion to the Uzbek League, matches between the two clubs from the capital is considered by supporters on both sides and football journalists as the Uzbek capital derby or the Toshkent derby.

+El Clasico

 The match between Pakhtakor and Neftchi Farg'ona is one of the most popular rivalries in Uzbek League held since 1992.
 The first match between the two clubs was played on 25 May 1992 in Tashkent.

 Stadium

 Pakhtakor Markaziy Stadium was built in 1956 with a capacity of 55.000 spectators.
 The stadium was renovated in 1996, and in July 2007 club management announced the next renovation.
 Reconstruction work finished in 2009, the capacity was reduced to 35.000 and the stadium became an all-seater stadium.
 In January 2010, the stadium was chosen as the best sporting facility in 2009 of Uzbekistan.

-In popular culture

-The famous Uzbek singers Shahzoda, Rustam Gaipov, groups "Parvoz"(ex), "Quartet", "Bojalar" and "Ummon" dedicated their songs to Pakhtakor Football Club.